web-dave/webdave.de/src/assets/posts/stackblitz.md

 <strong>I love Stackblitz</strong>

-Stackblitz is a awesome tool for sharing sharing live examples and prototyping.
+Stackblitz is an awesome tool for sharing live examples and prototyping.
 But you can do even more.
-With stackblitz you can kickoff a GitHub Repository with no effort.
+With Stackblitz, you can kick off a GitHub Repository with no effort.
 And you can run unit tests too.

 Here I wanna show how you can run your Karma/Jasmine tests in Stackblitz.